Register by 11:59pm on 26 November to vote in the General Election on 12 December

 Make a complaint

 If you have a complaint about a private landlord or letting agent, contact them directly.
-If you need further advice about making a complaint visit the Shelter webpage complaints about private landlords.
+If you need further advice about making a complaint visit our page complaining about a private landlord or visit the Shelter website.